bbcmgdm/password-dojo/README.md

 This is an attempt at the password cracking dojo using Rust.
+Turns out based on the other Rust entry this was probably the wrong algorithm to choose, but it was fun anyway :-)

 It uses a word list loaded from a file, provided as a command line argument.